-My journey into the Home Sales business began when I was only 18 years old.
-Now, almost 7 years later, all of my accomplishments I owe to choosing boldness.
-I read a quote recently that stuck with me: "Freedom lies in being bold".
-It reminded me of my 18 year old self and me choosing to ask for what I wanted.
+My journey in the Home Sales business began when I was a mere 18 years old, and now, nearly seven years later, I attribute all my accomplishments to one simple choice: choosing to be bold.
+Recently, I stumbled upon a quote that resonated deeply with me: "Freedom lies in being bold."
+It instantly transported me back to my 18-year-old self, who dared to ask for what they wanted.

 It all commenced in 2015 when my parents embarked on the journey of buying a new home from a Home Builder.
 This was a significant moment for us since it marked our first family home in Canada, our new homeland since 2009.
 The process was exhilarating, and my parents knew about my infatuation with interior design and my keen eye for it.
 They generously allowed me to take the reins on selecting interior finishes and influencing the layout of our new home.
 This meant attending meetings with the area manager in Rosenthal, the very area we were building our home in.
 These meetings opened my eyes to the myriad of options available.